Keenable123/Kubernetes-Docs./Kubernetes.md

 Kubernetes has become the de facto standard for container orchestration in the cloud-native ecosystem.
 It simplifies the deployment and management of containerized applications, making it easier to build and run scalable, reliable, and resilient services.
 It's a complex system with a steep learning curve, but it offers significant benefits for organisations looking to adopt container-based infrastructure and microservices architecture.

-## What does Kubernetes store in etcd?
+## What does Kubernetes store in etcd
 Kubernetes uses etcd as its distributed key-value store to maintain the state of the entire cluster.
 Etcd is a consistent and highly available distributed database that stores configuration data, metadata, and other critical information about the cluster.
 Here are some of the key things that Kubernetes stores in etcd:

 ##### Cluster Configuration: